ryansutherland101079/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 - **Billing efficiency:** Amplitude tracks event volume based on distinct events sent.
 If you send same event to multiple Event Streaming destinations, it's counted only once for billing.
 - **Latency target:** Amplitude aims for an end-to-end p95 latency of 60 seconds, monitored and supported by alerts.
-- **Retry mechanism:** Intermittent errors are addressed through in-memory retries with exponential backoff for initial sends.
-A robust retry pipeline attempts up to 10 times within a 4-hour window.
+- **Retry mechanism:** Amplitude addresses Intermittent errors using in-memory retries with exponential backoff for initial sends.
+The retry pipeline attempts up to 10 times within a 4-hour window.
 This mechanism applies to all Event Streaming destinations.
 - **Streamlined monitoring and management:** The Event Streaming Debugger UI in Amplitude Data lets you monitor pending retries, progress, and expired payloads.
 Analyze failed payload samples to gain insight into error categories.

 ## Limitations